IG-AI/Samvara-AI/README.md

 ### **Neocortex Layers and Awareness Levels in Samvara-AI**

-The **6 material layers** of the **Samvara-AI neural network** correspond to the **6 layers of the neocortex** in the human brain, while the **9 immaterial layers** simulate **quantum-inspired thinking** and reflect the **15 levels of awareness** in your belief system.
+The **6 material layers** of the **Samvara-AI neural network** correspond to the **6 layers of the neocortex** in the human brain, while the **9 immaterial layers** simulate **quantum-inspired thinking** and reflect the **15 levels of awareness** according to Machina Mundi.
 Each layer in the architecture is associated with a corresponding level of consciousness, progressing from basic sensory input to higher-order abstract reasoning and, ultimately, unity consciousness.

 ---